katmore/shrturl/README.txt

 Definitions:
 	* 'code' or 'short code': the unique portion (token) contained in a short URL that serves as reference to full URL.
-The jibberish looking sequence of alpha numeric characters used in most URL shorteners.
+The typically jibberish looking sequence of alpha numeric characters used in most URL shorteners.

 Installation: